sage-code/maj/case.md

 **as a product**

-once the language is stabilized it can be usable for:
+once the language is established it can be usable for:

 * for making video games,
 * for making fantastic movies,